-In-depth introduction to the science of nutrition, stressing characteristics of nutrients and their food sources.
-Examines digestion, absorption and metabolism of nutrients.
-Includes individualized diet analysis and current-interest topics including weight management and some disease therapies.
-Emphasis is placed on use of scientific research criteria for evaluation of current nutrition articles.
+Introduces the science of nutrition, stressing characteristics of nutrients and their food sources.
+Examines digestion, absorption, and metabolism of nutrients.
+Includes individualized diet analysis and current-interest topics like weight management and some disease therapies.
+Emphasizes use of scientific research criteria for evaluation of current nutrition articles.

-5. Be able to describe the processes of digestion, absorption, metabolism.
+3. Describe the processes of digestion, absorption, and metabolism.

-6. Be able to describe the basic chemical make up of carbohydrates, lipids and proteins.
+4. Describe the basic chemical makeup of carbohydrates, lipids, and proteins.

 General education/Related instruction lists